– a three-part series

-Product innovation is a key performance indicator (KPI) for the medical device industry.
-Medical device companies are driven to continuously innovate their processes, to ensure quality, regulatory compliance, and short time-to-market for new products, and the speed of product innovation seems faster than we have seen it before.
+Medical device innovation is a key performance indicator (KPI) for the medical device manufacturing industry.
+Device companies are driven to continuously innovate their processes, to ensure quality, regulatory compliance, and short time-to-market for new products, and the speed of product innovation seems faster than we have seen it before.

 We’ve identified several areas where the speed of innovation is creating challenges for our customers in the medical device manufacturing field.

 Because of stricter performance requirements, testing requirements are also becoming more complex.
-Our customers have been looking for the ability to analyze real-time test result trends to anticipate necessary changes before a full-line stoppage is necessary.
+Our customers in the medical device manufacturing industry have been looking for the ability to analyze real-time test result trends to anticipate necessary changes before a full-line stoppage is necessary.
 Additionally, test specifications are changing.
 Low-pressure requirements are becoming even lower in terms of test parameters, and high-pressure requirements are becoming higher.

 Leak testers need to be able to accommodate multiple steps in the testing process, while maintaining high repeatability with optimal resolution and sensitivity.
 They must have two-way communication to the network, to send real time test results and analytics.

 It is pretty common for medical devices to have unusual geometries, including tubes, valves, stopcocks, transducers, enclosures, and components within components.
 Because each part of a product needs to be tested, the testing process can become complex.
 Often, multifunctional testing is required, with leak testers being able to accommodate a wide variety range of tests, including pressure, vacuum, flow, occlusion, burst, and crack.
 Part integrity testing is also often a requirement, to ensure performance by verifying welds, assembly, and builds.